RohanSirr/encrypted-file-project/README.md

 ⚠️ Disclaimer

-This project is intended only for educational and academic purposes.
+This project is intended only for educational and academic use.
 Do not use this project on real user data or production systems.
 The author is not responsible for misuse of this code.

 ✅ Conclusion

 This project provides hands-on experience with encryption concepts, secure coding practices, and Linux-based execution.
-It also demonstrates how version control and documentation are handled professionally in real-world software projects.
+It also demonstrates professional documentation and version control practices using Git and GitHub.